Lab 8 – Solve the mystery of the dying crabs

 - The Data Lab and this exercise were inspired by a case study in this paper.

-- Learn more about the Coastal Pioneer array here.
+- Learn more about the Coastal Endurance array here.

 - LAB 8 student Answer Sheet form